MrrRoMe/procedural-pods/README.md

 Tiktaalik's Airlock Collection: allows Kerbals to EVA from Procedural Pods via an airlock part, as Procedural Pods do not have hatches themselves.

+Freedom Textures: more texture options for your pods!
+Other PP texture mods also apply.

 ---Compatible Mods---